k4nfr3/CTF-writeup/2019-Insomnihack/Readme.md

 The NTLM hash of mimikatz is :
 ![](https://github.com/k4nfr3/CTF-writeup/blob/master/2019-Insomnihack/skeleton0b.jpg)

-We can see from the source code of mimikatz this NTML password in little indian format.
+We can see from the source code of mimikatz this NTML password in little endian format.

 ![](https://github.com/k4nfr3/CTF-writeup/blob/master/2019-Insomnihack/skeleton0.jpg)